Money Management Expert Advisor MT4

 One careful thought as to whether a skillful advice-giver can benefit forex trading boils down to employed money management.
-Regardless of how improved the logic used is, it will fail if what is put into money management is inconsequent.
+Regardless of how improved the logic is, it will fail if what is put into money management is inconsequent.

 The challenge is that many traders lack knowledge of the true meaning of money management and harness it to one’s favor in self-functioning forex trading.